openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 <img align="right" src="./doc/panel.png" width="600" height="260"/>

-The [OpenStreetMap Widget](https://community.openhab.org/t/custom-widget-map/39225) can be used to display a Map on your Panel.
+The [OpenStreetMap Widget](https://community.openhab.org/t/custom-widget-map/39225) can be used to display a Map on r Panel.
 It's configurable with *Markers* and *Accuracy Circles* which are quite handy to display several informations.
 See the HABPanel example with the OpenStreetMap Widget on the right side with